 If you have a certain place in your mind you want to travel, be flexible about the timing.
-If there is a certain time of the year you want to travel then be flexible with the place.
-Do not choose both the options.
+If there is a certain time of the year you want to travel, then be flexible with the place.
+Do not choose both options.

-If you travel in peak times when the schools are on vacation or it’s a festival time, you will definitely have to pay high travel prices.
-Instead choose a time which is not peak season, that way you will get discount on travel as well as accommodation.
-Added advantage would be that you will get privacy as peace as well due to less crowd.
+If you travel in peak times when the schools are on vacation or its festival time, you will definitely have to pay high travel prices.
+Instead choose a time which is not peak season, that way you will get a discount on travel as well as accommodation.
+An added advantage would be that you will get privacy as peace as well due to less crowd.

-Booking hotel online for accommodation is much cheaper than paying in the reception desk.
-You will be surprised to see you can save more than 50% when you book hotel online.
+Booking a hotel online for accommodation is much cheaper than paying at the reception desk.
+You will be surprised to see you can save more than 50% when you book a hotel online.
 Make sure to compare different hotel rates and also read the reviews online before you book a room.

 Money spent on travel is never wasted.
 Vacations are necessities not luxuries.